CH4148MX/garand-docs/proposal.md

 ##### Description

-Calculate the two's complement 32-bit sum of two registers M and N.
+For integer version: Calculate the two's complement 32-bit sum of two registers M and N.
 Store the result in register X.

+Fixed-point version with `FX_` prefix will do similar calculation, but compute on and return fixed point number instead.

 ##### Psuedo C-code